CSS

 Hyphenate character

-The hyphenate-character CSS property sets the character or string to use at the end of a line before a line break.
+The hyphenate-character CSS property sets the character (or string) used at the end of a line before a hyphenation break.

 letter-spacing